The History of Coffee

 Over the next 30 years, coffee became cultural staples in Austria, Germany, Spain, and the rest of Europe.
 However, growing coffee in Europe was a struggle, due to its naturally colder climates.
 European traders would later start to grow coffee elsewhere.

-Over to Asia
+And to Asia

 Most coffee beans came from Yemen at this point.
 Coffee beans were under strict surveillance and those in power did everything they could to ensure fertile beans could not be grown elsewhere.